LeViteZer-Oy/LeViteZer-Protocol/README.md

 |   02    |   00     |   08    |

 #### Binary Mode
-This mode is meant to transmit data that is not convinient on the standard 16 bit parameter mode.
+This mode is meant to transmit data that is not convenient on the standard 16 bit parameter mode.
 Such as big, grouped parameters and the ones that required conversion.
-The binary Mode uses the folling structure:
+The binary Mode uses the following structure:
 ```
 01 MM 02 DD DD 03 DD DD 04 DD DD 05 DD DD ....
 ```